 Over the last several years MORP has grafted thousands of heritage apple trees from over 100 historic orchards in Colorado to donate to community, school, and conservation orchards.
-With help from MORP and AmeriCorps volunteers several hundred of these heritage apple trees have been planted at the Gold Medal Orchard with 200 more to plant by 2019 (we will also plant a row of peaches plus a handful of cherries, pears, apricots, and plums).
+With help from MORP and AmeriCorps volunteers nearly 400 of these heritage apple trees have been planted at the Gold Medal Orchard.

 Many of these historic apple varieties were submitted by MORP to the USDA ARS for identification by DNA testing.
 The preservation and testing of these rare genetics is made possible by a USDA Specialty Crop Grant Program award to MORP for the State of Colorado.
 A 2017 History of Colorado, State Historic Grant makes it possible for MORP to purchase botanical labels for the trees in the orchard.
 This will allow us to tell their individual stories and share their photos in the Sustain-a-Tree collection at the PlantsMap website.
 As the trees grow – and we learn more about them – we will add more information to their page.